 While both functionally incorporate the “after” response, disaster recovery is about getting yourself back to where you started before the event occurred.
 Although they overlap, they remain distinct in how they operate.

 For example, if a hurricane destroys your office building, your business recovery solution may be to allow employees to work remotely.
-However, this solution only works as part of an emergency response and is not sustainable long term.
-Your disaster recovery plan focuses on ways to get employees back in a single location and how to replace equipment.
+However, this solution only works as part of emergency response and is not sustainable long term.
+Your disaster recovery solution focuses on ways to get employees back in a single location and how to replace equipment.

 What are business continuity risks?